Built-in wall oven in a modern kitchen

 • Fan convection, not true convection

-• Less established brand with uncertain long-term support
+• Newer brand with uncertain long-term support

 • No smart features, Wi-Fi, or app connectivity